Pharisee and the Publican

 The parable of the Pharisee and the Publican (or the Pharisee and the Tax Collector) is a parable of Jesus that appears in the Gospel of Luke.
 In Luke 18:9–14, a self-righteous Pharisee, obsessed by his own virtue, is contrasted with a tax collector who humbly asks God for mercy.

 This parable primarily shows Jesus teaching that justification can be given by the mercy of God irrespective of the receiver's prior life and that conversely self-righteousness can prohibit being justified.
 Further coming as it does in a section of teaching on prayer it demonstrates the need to pray humbly.
 It immediately follows the Parable of the Unjust Judge, which is also about prayer.

 In the Eastern Orthodox Church, the Sunday of the Publican and the Pharisee commemorates the parable and begins the three-week pre-Lenten Season.

 Narrative

-To some who trusted in their own righteousness and looked down on everybody else, Jesus told this parable: “Two men went to the temple to pray, one a Pharisee and the other one a Publican.
-The Pharisee, standing by himself; prayed thusly: ‘God, I thank you that I am not like other men: thieves, rogues, adulterers — or this Publican.
-I fast twice a week and I give thee tithes of all my income.’
-“But the Publican stood at a distance.
-He would not even look up to heaven, but beat his breast in sorrow and said, ‘God, be merciful to me, a sinner.’
-“I tell you, this man went down to his home justified rather than the other.
-For all who exalts himself will be humbled, and whoever humbles himself will be exalted.”
+To some who thought they were self righteous and regarded others with contempt, Jesus told this parable: "Two men went to the temple to pray: one a Pharisee and the other a Tax Collector.
+The Pharisee, standing by himself was praying thusly: 'God, I thank you that I am not like other men: thieves, rogues, adulterers — or this tax collector.
+I fast twice a week and I give you a tenth of all my income.'
+But the tax collector, standing far off, would not even look up to heaven as he prayed; rather he beat his breast in sorrow saying, 'God, be merciful to me; a sinner.'
+I tell you, this man went down to his home justified rather than the other, for all who exalts himself will be humbled, and for all who humbles himself will be exalted."